ligato/docs/docs/plugins/vpp-plugins.md

 Access Control Lists (ACL) filter network traffic by controlling whether packets are forwarded (permitted) or blocked (deny) at the router’s interfaces based on the criteria specified in the access list.

-The vpp-agent ACL plugin uses the binary API of the VPP (dataplane) ACL plugin.
-The version of the VPP ACL plugin is displayed at vpp-agent startup (currently at 1.3).
+The VPP agent ACL plugin uses the binary API of the VPP (dataplane) ACL plugin.
+The version of the VPP ACL plugin is displayed at VPP agent startup (currently at 1.3).
 Every ACL consists of `match` rules that classify the packets to be acted upon and  `action` rules (or actions) to be applied to those packets.
-The ACL is defined in the vpp-agent northbound API [model][acl-model].
+The ACL is defined in the VPP agent northbound API [model][acl-model].

-The vpp-agent defines an access list with a unique name.
-VPP generates an index, but the association is under the purview of the vpp-agent.
+The VPP agent defines an access list with a unique name.
+VPP generates an index, but the association is under the purview of the VPP agent.
 Every ACL must contain match rules and action rules.

 The IP match (called IP rule) can be specified for a variety of protocols, each with their own parameters.
 For example, the IP rule for the IP protocol can define the source and destination network addresses the packet must match in order to execute the defined action.
 Other supported protocols are TCP, UDP and ICMP.